bcgov/fbp-go/README.md

 ## Log of changes & decisions.

 ### v1.0.2:
+- [x] Prompting for location permissions if not already granted on iOS.
+(Android should already be working)
 - [x] Wind + BUI sliders modified - users find it difficult to make small adjustments, resulting in inconsistent results.
 - [x] Changed wind slider to increment in 1's. (was in 1/2's!)
 - [x] Changed the BUI slider to increment in 5's. (was in 1's)